 UK visa refusal reasons vary depending on the visa category, but they generally fall under two broad categories: eligibility grounds and suitability grounds.
 UK Visas and Immigration (UKVI) assesses each application against the specific requirements outlined in the Immigration Rules, and any failure to meet these criteria can result in refusal.

-The refusal grounds differ based on visa type.
-Visitor visa refusals typically cite Appendix V of the Immigration Rules, while work visas reference Appendix Skilled Worker, and family visas cite Appendix FM.
-However, general grounds for refusal under Part 9 apply to all categories.
+Refusal grounds differ by visa type.
+Visitor visa refusals cite paragraphs from Appendix V of the Immigration Rules (this post's main focus).
+Work visas reference Appendix Skilled Worker.
+Family visas cite Appendix FM.
+Across all categories, mandatory refusal grounds under Part 9 can also apply regardless of visa type.

-Paragraphs V4.2(a) through V4.2(e) of Appendix V set out the core requirements that all visitor visa applicants must satisfy.
+Paragraphs V4.2(a) through V4.2(e) of Appendix V set out the core requirements every visitor visa applicant must satisfy.
 When UKVI refuses a visitor visa application, the refusal letter typically cites one or more of these paragraphs.
-Understanding what each means helps you address potential weaknesses in your application.
+Understanding what each means lets you address weaknesses precisely.

 | Paragraph | Requirement | Common Refusal Trigger |